denmarkmeralpis/promotexter/README.md

 Promotexter
 ======

-A Ruby gem for consuming the [Promotexter API](http://promotexter.com/index.php/landing/developers) for sending mesages
+A Ruby gem for consuming the [Promotexter API](http://promotexter.com/index.php/landing/developers) for sending mesages.
+Please use version >= 0.4.2 due to potential security vulnerability in one of our gem dependencies.

 ## Requirements